GovAlta/adsp-monorepo/docs/tutorials/file-service/security.md

 Multiple copies of your files are stored by Azure Blob Storage in order to assure high durability.
 For the curious, we use [RA-GRS redundancy](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#geo-redundant-storage) which gives you 99.(13)9% (13 9's) durability.
 It achieves this by storing 3 copies of the data in a single location (on separate servers) and 1 copy at a geographically separate location.

-#### Encryption
+### Encryption

 All data stored in Azure Blob is [encrypted](https://learn.microsoft.com/en-us/azure/storage/common/storage-service-encryption?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&bc=%2Fazure%2Fstorage%2Fblobs%2Fbreadcrumb%2Ftoc.json) using 256 bit AES encryption.

-#### Retention
+### Retention

 The _File Service_ gives you fine grained control of file retention through our [File Type collections](/adsp-monorepo/tutorials/file-service/file-types.html).
 You can set the retention policy for files in the collection, and those that have been untouched for longer than the retention period will be automatically deleted.

-Note: this policy does support any specific retention policies for _deleted files_ that may be required for your application. i.e. Once a file has been deleted from the File Service the data will be lost.
-Please [let us know](adsp@gov.ab.ca) if you need something more robust.
+Note: this policy does support any specific retention policies for _deleted files_ that may be required for your application. i.e. Once a file has been deleted from the File Service the data will be lost after a 7 day retention period that is set in the _Azure Blob_ configuration.
+You can, however, define the required retention period in your _File Type collection_ and let the _File Service_ mange the lifecycle.
+The file will only be deleted once it has been untouched for the defined period of time.